gooddoug/MultiPartMimeHelper/Readme.md

 ```shell
 ruby test_app.rb
 ```

-## Installing
-You can download and build the framwork yourself and add it to your project.
-Cocoapods support is coming soon.
-Finally, you can copy the MultiPartMime.swift and MultiPartPart.swift files into your project and not worry about frameworks at all.

 ## Contributing
 Please use pull requests if you know how to fix the issue you are having.
 If you can't fix the issue, please file a ticket.